YALE CEO SUMMIT SALUTES ED BASTIAN, DELTA CEO AND BERNARD ARNAULD, LVMH CHAIRMAN

 Rachel Ferdinando, CEO, PepsiCo U.S. Foods

-Glenn Furhman, Co-Founder, Tru-Arrow Partners and MSD Capital
+Glenn Fuhrman, Co-Founder, MSD Capital

 His Excellency Mohammed Al Hammadi, Managing Director and CEO, Emirates Nuclear Energy Corporation

-Tom Gaynor, CEO, Markel Group (NYSE)
+Tom Gaynor, CEO, Markel Group

-Kimberly Kellerman, COO, Grief (NYSE)
+Kimberly Kellerman, COO, Greif Inc.

 Frank McCourt, Jr., Executive Chair, McCourt Global